Teach English in Thailand

 What if I want to stay longer than one semester?
 How do I extend?

 Your school will usually ask you at the end of your first semester if you want to stay for another, in most cases.
-If for some reason your school does not ask you to stay, we will do our best to find you another placement in Thailand!
+If for some reason your school does not ask you to stay, we can find you another placement in Thailand!
 You do not have to pay the placement fee again in order to stay another semester, it’s free to extend!

 Are there any required vaccinations for Thailand?